PedroChacin/Limbo-HackFEVM/Diary.md

 A DAO solves the same problems as Club.
 It can set his own ruls, every member get benefits, it can work as his own entity.

-The unique feature about a DAO is that its Decentralised and antomous, as the name sugessts.
+The unique feature about a DAO is that its Decentralised and autonomous, as the name sugessts.
 But lets elobrate that later.

 A DAO is a piece of Code, which gets ruled by the members.
 F.e.